 Implementation:

-Planning
+Guidelines for Action

+Staff wishing to organise an excursion must complete and lodge an Excursion / Incursion Approval Application, all excursions must be approved prior to running.
+Where an excursion proposal has not been submitted that excursion will not run unless special circumstances are pending.
+This decision will be made by the principal or their nominee.

+The Principal or nominee will ensure that all excursions, transport arrangements, emergency procedures and staffing comply with DEECD guidelines.
+Refer to DEECD Excursion Policy

 It is recommended that only one excursion or incursion be scheduled each term for each year level of the school.
 If more incursions or excursions are required in the term, consult the Principal.